-All students admitted to certain programs must demonstrate entry-level competence.
+All students admitted to certain programs must demonstrate entry-level competence prior to starting program classes.
 The requirements are as follows:

-- M.Div., RAR, SMP: Old Testament content, New Testament content, Christian doctrine (passing = 70 percent) - SMP to GPC: Competence in biblical Greek must be demonstrated by the student prior to enrollment in the courses for which demonstrated Greek competency is a requirement.
+- M.Div., RAR, SMP: Old Testament content, New Testament content, Christian doctrine (passing = 70 percent)

+- SMP to GPC: Competence in biblical

+Greek must be demonstrated by the student

+prior to enrollment in the courses for

+which demonstrated Greek competency is a

+requirement.

-M.A. (including deaconess): Old Testament content, New Testament content, Christian doctrine (passing = 80 percent; B- in the course)
+- M.A. (including deaconess): Old Testament content, New Testament content, Christian doctrine (passing = 80 percent; B- in the course)